What You Need to Know Before Traveling to the Philippines (Travel)

 What to Bring When Travelling to the Philippines

-On the other hand, the Philippines use a 220 vault plug so bringing a 220 vault plug adapter is a must although some hotels have 110 vault plugs.
+• The Philippines uses a 220-volt plug, so bringing a 220-volt plug adapter is a must, although some hotels may provide 110-volt plugs.

-Here are some of the hotel reviews from our travels around the provinces of the Philippines.
+Here are some hotel reviews from our travels across the provinces of the Philippines:

-To help you decide what tourist spots to visit in the Philippines, see the latest posts below.
+To help you decide what tourist spots to visit in the Philippines, check out the latest posts below.

 Latest posts by Janine Daquio (see all)